CalHacksJarvis/Jarvis_OCR/README.md

   endpoint = "YOUR_ENDPOINT"<br>

 2 Ensure your camera is accessible by OpenCV.
-Modify the camera configuration as needed: cap = cv2.VideoCapture(0)
+Modify the camera configuration as needed:<br>
+  cap = cv2.VideoCapture(0)

 # Run the script: